Karagul/lecture-source-py/source/rst/robustness.rst

     *  Repeat the preceding three steps  for a range of values of :math:`\tilde \theta` to trace out the upper bound

-Reshaping the set of values
+Reshaping the Set of Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^